danielnguyen-ds/Deploying-YOLOV3-Model-with-fastAPI-Docker/README.md

 ![Token in terminal](./assets/token.png)

-Once we opened that link, click in the `/work` directory and we should see all of the files from the current local directory.
+Once we have opened that link, click in the `/work` directory and we should see all of the files from the current local directory.
 Look for the `server.ipynb`  and  `client.ipynb` files and open them to begin.

 **Note:** To stop the container once we are done with the project just press `Ctrl + C` twice.
 This will also delete the container.